AOSSIE-Org/CarbonFootprint-API/docs/GSoC/2020/RahulJain.md

 - **Project Documentation:** https://docs.carbonhub.org

 ### Google Summer of Code '20:
-_This year the focus was to restructure the backend and add some brand new features. new features like googlefit, Sentry were integrated._
+_This year the focus was to restructure the backend and add some brand new features. apart from this there was also need to smoothen the deployment process via gitlab CI/CD and take database backup regularly. new features like googlefit, Sentry were integrated._

+I knew these 3 months are going to be super excited for me and will bring a lot of challenging opportunities for me.
 Before the coding period began I interacted with my mentors and tried to become friendly with them.
 After the introductory meeting we started to plan the work and they suggested me to make trello cards for my work.
 It was very nice idea and it helped me to get my work done on time.

-I will summarize my whole work done in weeks:
+This is the entire summary of my work:-

 Week 1:
-- I begin my work by fixing some existing opened issues that need to be fixed urgently ande PRs accordingly.
+- I begin my work by fixing some existing opened issues that need to be fixed urgently and made  PRs accordingly.
 After this i begin working according to my trello cards. according to 1st trello card i added some more tests to the app. first i added some 		backend tests to improve it more.
-Then i felt some need to add frontnd tests also, therefore i set up enzyme for frontend 					testing and some intial tests for frontend.
+Then i felt some need to add frontnd tests also, therefore i set up enzyme for frontend 					testing and add some intial tests for frontend.

 Week 2:
 - This week was one of the crucial weeks as my task was to restructure the backend. there was nothing any majore issue with the current structuring but as the codebase was growing day by day it was becoming difficult to track errors and the files were becoming too large. so as told by my mentor I added services folder in each type of APIs and moved the entire business logic to this folder thereby increasing the granularity further to one step.
 After this the routes file has become very clean and easy to